lingxz/blog/_posts/2017-04-19-git-for-noobs.md

 ## Introduction

-First, **Github is not git**.
+First, **GitHub is not git**.
 It is an important conceptual distinction, and the difference will be explained later.
-To understand how to use Github, one has to first understand git.
+To understand how to use GitHub, one has to first understand git.

 ### What is git?